assafshocher/ResizeRight/README.md

 __max_denominator__:
 When by_convs is on, the scale_factor is translated to a rational frac M/N. Where M is limited by this parameter.
 The goal is to make the calculation more efficient.
 The number of convolutions used is the size of the denominator.

+__pad_mode__:
+This can be used according to the padding methods of each framework.
+PyTorch: 'constant', 'reflect', 'replicate', 'circular'.
+Numpy: ‘constant’, ‘edge’, ‘linear_ramp’, ‘maximum’, ‘mean’, ‘median’, ‘minimum’, ‘reflect’, ‘symmetric’, ‘wrap’, ‘empty’

 --------